 What do HRM graduates do?

 Once you've got your HR management degree and the experience to go with it, you could enter management or trainee positions in organisations ranging from multinational corporations to public sector bodies.
-However, you would also be well-placed to move into other areas of management or even embark on a PhD in HRM.
+However, you would also be well placed to move into other areas of management or even embark on a PhD.

 You can explore this further at what can I do with my degree in HRM?